YadnikaDabhade/Travel-WorldWeb/README.md

 ## 🛠️ Installation Steps
 ***
-1. Fork the project.
+1.[Fork](https://github.com/YadnikaDabhade/Travel-WorldWeb.git) the project.
 Click on the  icon in the top right to get started

 2. Clone the project, you can use the following command:
 ```